-I hereby grant permission to include the following items in the Kirkwood Public Library Digital Archive:
+I hereby gran t permission to include the following items in the Kirkwood Public

+Library Digital l Archive :

-Item: Description: For Library Use Only: g the agreement below.
-In signing, you ne rights granted and that your material warrant that you are the sole owner of the rights granted and that your material does not infringe upon the copyright or other rights of anyone.
-You further acknowledge that you have read the Kirkwood Public Library Digital Archives policy and agree to be bound by its terms.
+Item: Description: For Library Use Only:

+warrant that y does not infr acknowledge ou are the sole owner of the inge upon the copyright or g the agreement below.
+In signing, you e rights granted and that your material other rights of anyone.
+You further rkwood Public Library Digital Archives

-Agreed to and acce oted: , .9.000 aa 0000 0.000.
+Agreed to and d accepted:

 Name: Date:

 Signature:

-Phone number: e-mail:
+Phone number er: e-mail:

-Credit (to appear with photo), if desired:
+Credit (to app ear with photo), if desired: